CHAPTER 6: KNOWLEDGE

 The above account of truth is clearly satirical since no one would seriously grant that the truth of all statements is grounded in the assertions of one individual person.
 But what are the more serious alternatives for definitions of truth?
 As usual in philosophy, there's much disagreement about what the correct definition is.
 We will consider the three leading candidates here.

 The first and most famous definition of truth is the correspondence theory: a statement is true if it corresponds to fact or reality.
-This is the most commonsensical way of looking at the notion of truth and is how standard dictionaries define the concept.
+This is the most commonsensical way of looking at the notion of truth and is how standard dictionaries often define the concept.
 A true statement simply reflects the way things really are.
 Take the statement "My car is white.”
 This statement is true if it conforms to how the world actually is, specifically whether my car is in fact painted white.
-As compelling as the correspondence theory of truth seems, skeptics immediately see one major flaw with it: we don’t have access to the world of facts.
-In spite of my best efforts to discover the way things really are, I’m at the mercy of my five senses, which, we’ve seen, are unreliable.
+As compelling as the correspondence theory of truth seems, skeptics immediately see one major flaw with it: we do not have access to the world of facts.
+In spite of my best efforts to discover the way things really are, I’m at the mercy of my five senses, which, we have seen, are unreliable.
 While my senses tell me that my car is white, the color receptors in my eyes may not be working properly and my car may be a shade of yellow.
-For that matter, I may be living in a world of hallucinations and don’t even own a car.
+For that matter, I may be living in a world of hallucinations and do not even own a car.
 The sad fact is I can never reach beyond my perceptions and see the world as it really is.

 With trivial issues, such as the truth concerning the color of my car, I may be willing to simply pretend that I have direct access to the world of facts and blindly trust my senses.
 This may serve my immediate needs perfectly well.
-It isn’t so easy to pretend, though, when I investigate the truth of more serious statements, such as whether “Bill murdered Charlie.”
+It is not so easy to pretend, though, when I investigate the truth of more serious statements, such as whether “Bill murdered Charlie.”
 Even if I have a mountain of evidence that implicates Bill, such as fingerprints and eyewitness testimony, it’s impossible for me to turn back the hands of time and directly access the scene of Charlie’s murder.
 I only have hints about what the reality is.
-Similarly, if I’m investigating the truth of the statement “God exists,” I can’t directly access the reality of an infinitely powerful deity, even if God did exist and stood right in front of me.
+Similarly, if I’m investigating the truth of the statement “God exists,” I ca not directly access the reality of an infinitely powerful deity, even if God did exist and stood right in front of me.
 The best I would have is some imperfect evidence that the mysterious being standing before me was indeed God.
 Thus, the correspondence theory would not permit us to say either that “It is true that Bill murdered Charlie” or “It is true that God exists.”

 A second famous definition of truth is the coherence theory, which aims to address the shortcomings of the correspondence theory.
 According to the coherence theory, a statement is true if it coheres with a larger set of beliefs.
 Rather than attempting to match up our statements with the actual world of facts, we instead try to see if our statements mesh with a larger web of beliefs that support them.
 For example, the statement “my car is white” is true if it coheres with a collection of other beliefs such as “many cars are painted white,” “I perceive that my car is white,” and “other people invariably report that my car is white.”
 With the coherence theory, we avoid skeptical obstacles such as the unreliability of our senses and the possibility that we are hallucinating.
 What matters is our web of beliefs, which we all have access to -- in contrast with a hidden world of facts that is blurred by the limits of our sensory perceptions.
 We also can even investigate statements such as “It is true that Bill murdered Charlie” or “It is true that God exists.”
 What matters here is whether these statements consistently fit with other beliefs that we have -- beliefs about the pieces of evidence against Bill and beliefs about the evidence regarding a divine being.

 Unfortunately the coherence theory faces serious criticisms, the most important of which is that it is relativistic.
 That is, it grounds truth in the changeable beliefs of human beings, rather than in an unchanging external reality.
 According to the coherence theory, the standard for all truth is the larger web of beliefs that people hold – beliefs about white cars, criminal evidence, evidence for God’s existence, and countless other issues.
 The problem is that belief systems come and go.
 Take beliefs about criminal evidence as just one example.
 Many cultures throughout history based criminal convictions on the evidence of supernatural omens: prophetic visions, the flight path of birds, patterns in the guts of sacrificed animals.
 That was their belief system which they relied on.
 In other cultures the testimony of one eye witness is sufficient to prove guilt.
 In our culture today we have fingerprints, DNA samples and psychological profiles which all contribute to our belief system about criminal guilt.
 The statement “Bill murdered Charlie” could cohere with some belief systems, but not with others.
 We typically think about truth as being absolute: either Bill murdered Charlie or he didn’t.
-If truth hinges on a changeable belief system, though, truth is no longer absolute.
+But if truth hinges on a changeable belief system, then truth is no longer absolute.

 The problems with the correspondence and coherence theories are so serious that many contemporary philosophers have abandoned both.
 In fact some philosophers have even abandoned the concept of “truth” as being completely unnecessary.
 This brings us to our third theory, the deflationary theory of truth: to assert that a statement is true is just to assert the statement itself.
 Compare these two statements: